Tovar-D3v/portafolio-angular/README.md

     Imported old portfolio files build using basic HTML & CSS.
     Tried to build a WeatherApp.
 But stopped in between due to lot of UI design work.
+    Divided portfolio into proper components.
+    Tried to routing but failed.

 ## Development server